Updated January 2021

 I tend to use this option for printing maps I’m going to use on my website or in a guide book and not so much for daily maps I’m using on a walk.
 You can find your own setting by trial and error, but 100/80 seems to be about the best mix for me.

 Resolution: This is a printer option and will depend on how much detail your printer can put down on the paper.
-I set it to the maximum allowed value of 2,000 and let my printer do its best to meet that number.
+I tend to set it to the maximum allowed value of 2,000 and let my printer do its best to meet that number.

 [Printer Setup] button: This is the same as any Windows Printer Setup button with probably one difference; the option to print Portrait or Landscape is provided here and not in some deeper page setup menu.
 You’re limited to a maximum paper size of A3 too, which I guess is a license limitation from Ordnance Survey.

 If your route is mostly north to south then printing Portrait is going to be best, if walking east to west then print in Landscape mode.
 Again, experiment and see what works for you.
 Clicking [OK] here returns you to the print dialog box.

 [Continue] button: This button launches you into what I like to think of as ‘Print Adjust’ mode.
 It changes the ribbon toolbar to the print ribbon and provides a way of fine tuning what it is you want to print.

-The “red X beside the printer” icon backs out of the ‘Print Adjust’ mode completely, while the icon beside it (which becomes coloured when you highlight a print square) just deletes that particular print square you’ve highlighted.
+The icon with a red x beside the printer backs out of the ‘Print Adjust’ mode completely.
+The three layers icon beside it (which only becomes available when you highlight a print square) deletes the particular print square you’ve got highlighted.
 See below for what I mean by ‘print square’.